joaofavara/greed-is-good/notes.md

 - refactor to use regex to count for each time number 6 is get ✅
 - refactor to use regex to count for each time number 1 is get ✅
 - refactor to use regex to count for each time number 5 is get ✅

+### Pomodoro 4
+- refactor(test): fill input with 5 values ✅
+- refactor: logic to count number occurence at once ✅